Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 In both cases, the Q node can sometimes be fused with a preceding operation, in this case a layernorm.
 In i8i32, we see the DQ is fused with the matrix multiply itself.
 This ensures the dtype of the tensor that's transferred between SRAM and DRAM is FP16 instead of INT32.
 In i8i8, we see the RQ is fused with the matmul.
 This ensures an INT8 return type.
 The DQ can sometimes be fused with following ops (for example, a residual add).

+For more detail, see the section on [Operator Fusion Implementation](#Operator%20Fusion%20Implementation).

 ## Quantization-Aware Training
 So far, we have explored **Post-Training Quantization**, in which model weights are converted to INT8 after training.
 The degree of accuracy degradation depends upon the effectiveness of our calibration methods.